Why you should activate two-factor authentication now

-For our Enterprise and Enterprise Premier accounts, we give site administrators the ability to mandate that all users add at least one 2FA method to their user accounts.
-This means that you never have to worry about whether anyone in that long list of users hasn’t gotten around to following your policies yet and is leaving your data potentially exposed.
+For our Power and Premier accounts, we give site administrators the ability to mandate that all users add at least one 2FA method to their user accounts.
+This means that you never have to worry about whether anyone in that long list of users hasn't gotten around to following your policies yet and is leaving your data potentially exposed.

 Questions?
 Need help?

 You can tell that security is an important topic around here.
 We want you to have an ironclad security model and to put it into practice on the Files.com platform.
 Please let us know how we can help.
 We're here and glad to assist you.
 Please contact us by email or phone (1-800-286-8372 ext.
 2).